 Bypassed Zone A sensor which is ignored by the system.
 No alarm is generated from a bypassed zone even if triggered when the system is armed.

-Cancel Key A key on the wireless keypad that causes the system to disregard any partially entered code or command that may have mistakenly been entered.
+- Cancel Key A key on the wireless keypad that causes the system to disregard any partially entered code or command that may have mistakenly been entered. - Cellular Monitoring and control via a cellular network.

-Cellular Communication
+Communication